 “Does it mean that I stop using FDs?”
 HFD asked.

 “Not at all, HFD.
-This does not mean that you put all your money in equity or large amount in equity all of a sudden.
+This does not mean that you put all your money in equity or a large amount in equity all of a sudden.
 But certainly, it deserves some more attention in your portfolio even if you are conservative” GB said.

 HFD promised GB that he will think about the discussion.